Fulvue Drive-In.com

 Michael Pressman's Boulevard Nights (1979) is a sort of lost little gem produced by Tony Bill (My Bodyguard) about Hispanic American youth in East Los Angeles that features a very talented cast that sadly did not get seen more as this film was not the hit it deserved to be, but the characters and culture featured here is as realistic as it is prophetic (including Rap/Hip Hop forerunners) in a real slice of street life film that has aged very well is is likely a minor classic of such a cinematic discourse long before the recent increase (never enough) of great Hispanic talent on the big screen.

-Raymond (Richard Yniguez) is an ex-gang member who has found love with a very pretty gal (Marta Dubois) and wants to move on to a better life, but he has is little brother Chuco (Danny De La Paz) who is angry and cannot stay out of trouble from the first scene in the film.
+Raymond (Richard Yniguez) is an ex-gang member who has found love with a very pretty gal (Marta Dubois) and wants to move on to a better life, but he has his little brother Chuco (Danny De La Paz) who is angry and cannot stay out of trouble from the first scene in the film.
 The 102 minutes never falls flat, is something special and work going out of your way to see.
 Carmen Zapata (who just passed away in 2014) and John Fiedler are among the most recognizable of the adult cast, John Bailey, A.S.C., is Director of Photography and Lalo Schifrin composed the music score.

 A trailer is the only extra.